DanielSmith/danielsmith/interview.md

 ## Tell us about Front End tech you use?
 We have this old monster jQuery thing...

 jQuery and AJAX were fun.
 It made things a lot easier.
 Thankfully, JavaScript has really caught up (from ES6 onward).
 It's still something I could refamiliarize with, and get a lot done.
-I'd try to talk you out of launching any brand new work with jQuery.

 The big revelation with learning React or Vue is the idea of Reactive Programming.
 I always thought of it as "the change to this variable fires off an event".